 Then there are the indicators themselves, some of which are going to be hard to pin down.
 Or, as Dunning tells me, “they defy logic.
 You can’t even define them in a single country context, much less apply [them] to a global context – and that’s the definition of the indicator, not even how you would actually operationalize it and measure it.”

 Finally, there’s the question of whether all 17 goals are “nationally appropriate” worldwide.
 Should rich countries like Belgium and Luxembourg dedicate limited resources to reporting on the lack of extreme poverty within their borders?
 Logically, this seems like a waste.

 But here’s the problem: where do you draw the line on what is “inappropriate” for a specific country?”
 As Dunning explains in the clip below, “you can use that same logic to apply to sexual and reproductive health and rights, or governance, or democracy.
 Choose your highly contentious issue.”

-This year’s theme, “Creating a Shared Future in a Fractured World,” sets the stage for important discussions that prioritize global engagement and innovative solutions to address today’s challenges.
-Below, CGD’s experts weigh in to shed some light on the ongoing debates, with innovative evidence-based solutions to the world’s most urgent challenges, and also discuss what’s not on the agenda but should be.
+As world leaders gather to kick off the World Economic Forum Annual Meeting in Davos, Switzerland, CGD’s experts weigh in to shed some light on the ongoing debates, with innovative evidence-based solutions to the world’s most urgent challenges, and also discuss what’s not on the agenda but should be.

 In a world with the 2030 Agenda for Sustainable Development, the international investment policy system stands as an obsolete regime in urgent need of revision and reform.
 This is the main conclusion of the analysis that the think tank CIECODE conducted for CGD’s 2017 Commitment to Development Index (CDI).
 The analysis measures the amount of “sustainable development content” included in International Investment Agreements (IIAs) signed between developing and developed countries.
 Here, we look at best practices, main issues and which countries could do better.